 Finding a hole in an air mattress can be a daunting task.
-While the hole may sometimes be large and easy to spot, more often than not it is nothing more than a pin prick and invisible to the naked eye.
-There are several ways to pin point where the leak in your air mattress is coming from, but in terms of ease, effectiveness, and the least mess, these are two of the best methods.
+While the hole may sometimes be large and easy to spot, more often than not it is nothing more than a pinprick and invisible to the naked eye.
+There are several ways to pinpoint where the leak in your air mattress is coming from, but concerning ease, effectiveness, and the least mess, these are two of the best methods.

 Unless your mattress has been exposed to sharp objects, or pet claws the leak is most likely in a seam, or stress point.
-Before trying the below methods check any seals, or caps.
-A bad seal, or a cross threaded cap can leak a significant amount of air in a fairly short time period.
-To check seals and caps, listen closely for any hissing while forcing air pressure towards the cap, or seal.
+Before trying the below methods, check any seals or caps.
+A bad seal or a cross-threaded cap can leak a significant amount of air in a somewhat short time.
+To check seals and caps, listen carefully for any hissing while forcing air pressure towards the cap, or seal.
 A hissing sound indicates an air leak.

 Method 1: The Soapy Water Trick

 **Do not use this method on plush top air mattresses**

 - A sponge or rag

 - Warm water

 - A bucket, pan, or dish to make your soapy water mixture in